 PARTNERSHIPS WITH BLUE CHIPS POTENTIALLY WORTH BILLIONS — On June 29 Nexoptic announced that it has been admitted by Qualcomm Technologies, Inc (Nasdaq: QCOM) to its Qualcomm Advantage Network, and on July 10 the company joined Nvidia’s (Nasdaq:NVDA) “Preferred partner” network placing NexOptic into an elite group of AI firms working at the highest levels of global integration of nextgen AI applications.
 By selecting NexOptic to work on ALIIS integration, a multibillion dollar AI imaging market has opened up.

-MULTI AWARD WINNING PRODUCT —DoubleTake™, NexOptic’s next-gen digitized binoculars has already captured several awards including an Edison Awards, GearJunkie “Best in Show” Winter 2019 award and a “Top Tech of CES 2019” award for photography.
+MULTI AWARD WINNING PRODUCT —DoubleTake™, NexOptic’s next-gen ultra-high resolution digitized binoculars has already captured several awards including an Edison Awards, GearJunkie “Best in Show” Winter 2019 award and a “Top Tech of CES 2019” award for photography.
+It is positioned to overtake the multi billion dollar outdoor, sporting and events video & photography verticals.

 Here’s a sample of NexOptic’s A.I. at work…